livetrails/targetj/README.md

 ## What are targets?

-Targets are used as the main building blocks of components instead of direct variables and methods.
-Each component in TargetJS is a set of targets.
-Targets are employed across all aspects of the program.
-They are used in animation, controlling program flow, loading data from external APIs, handling user events, and more.
+In TargetJS, **targets** serve as the core building blocks of components, replacing traditional variables and methods.
+Each component is composed of a set of targets that integrate seamlessly into every aspect of the program.

-Targets provide a unified interface for variable assignments and methods, enabling them to operate autonomously.
-For example, targets give variables the ability to iterate in steps until reaching a specified value, rather than being immediately assigned.
-Targets can include pauses between these steps, track the progress of other variables, and manage their life cycles dynamically.
-Methods can execute themselves under specific conditions, control the number of executions, and more.
+Targets provide a **unified approach** for solving challenges in **animation**, **user interface organization**, **program flow control**, **state management**, **event handling**, **API calls**, and more.
+They achieve this by offering a consistent interface for variable assignments and methods, enabling them to operate autonomously and manage their own life cycles.

+### For example:
+- **Variables**:
+  - Can iterate step by step toward a specified value instead of being instantly assigned.
+  - Can introduce pauses between steps, adjust their progression dynamically, and trigger callbacks upon completion.
+- **Methods**:
+  - Can execute themselves when specific conditions are met.
+  - Can adjust pauses between executions, limit the number of executions, track the progress of other variables or methods, and activate the life cycles of additional methods, and more.

+TargetJS not only increases productivity but also enhances the development process by making it more enjoyable and user-experience-centered.

 ---